Temperature Dependence of the Momentum-Resolved Static Spin Susceptibility in a Mott-Proximate Cuprate Model: Results

-{ We first compute the uniform susceptibility, using both the Lindhard (bare) and the dressed-bubble (the Green's function bubble with self-energy), and assess them via the Sommerfeld fits.
+We first compute the uniform susceptibility, using both the Lindhard (bare) and the dressed-bubble (the Green's function bubble with self-energy), and assess them via the Sommerfeld fits.

-Next we compute the temperature dependence of static $\chi_{zz} (\mathbf{q}, \omega=0; T )$ at $\mathbf{q}=(\pi, \pi)$ and $\mathbf{q} =(\pi, 0)$ for $\Delta > 0 (\mathrm{eV})$ using both susceptibility forms and assess their thermally-activated behaviors via the Arrhenius fits.
+Next we compute the temperature dependence of static $\chi_{zz} (\mathbf{q}, \omega=0; T )$ at $\mathbf{q}=(\pi, \pi)$ and $\mathbf{q} =(\pi, 0)$ for the $s$-wave type gap $\Delta > 0 (\mathrm{eV})$ using both susceptibility forms, and assess their thermally-activated behaviors via the Arrhenius fits.
 The Lindhard (bare) susceptibility is well fit by the standard Arrhenius fits and the dressed-bubble susceptibility is well fit by the extended Arrhenius fits.
 The susceptibility onset temperatures are calculated using the dressed-bubble susceptibility at $\mathbf{q}=(\pi, 0)$.

 The critical interactions ($\Gamma_{c}$) are calculated using the "bare" Lindhard susceptibility.